waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Multi-floor Puzzles:** The puzzles in Victory Road often require elements from multiple floors (e.g., pushing a boulder through a hole from 3F to solve a puzzle on 2F).
 - **Solved Puzzles:**
   - **3F:** Pushed boulder from (14, 13) into hole at (14, 15).
 Pushed boulder from (18, 2) onto switch at (4, 6).
   - **2F:** Used boulder from 3F (landed at (5, 15)) and pushed it onto switch at (2, 17) to clear the main progression barrier.
-Another puzzle for an optional item remains.
-- **Progression Hypothesis & Tool Priority:** After failures on 1F and 2F, I now believe the solution requires an element from another floor (e.g., a boulder pushed down from 3F).
-Tool maintenance remains the highest priority; a broken tool must be fixed immediately before any other action.
+- **Progression Hypothesis:** After tool failures confirmed the remaining on-floor boulders on 2F are not solutions for the eastern puzzle, I now believe the solution requires a different boulder to be pushed down from 3F.